Desert and Delta – Ultimate Botswana

 No two days are the same and every day is a different adventure out across a new and intriguing landscape.

-On arrival by air or road, you will be greeted by your host and settled into Camp Kalahari.
+A last ride in the Okavango and then it is time to move onto the Kalahari either by air or by road.
+Air is quicker but by road you will start to comprehend the vastness of Botswana’s wilderness areas.
+On arrival you will be greeted by your host and settled into Camp Kalahari.
 The camp is nestled amongst the acacias and Mokolwane palms of Brown Hyaena Island, on the edge of the Makgadikgadi Salt Pans.

 A thatched central library, living and dining area featuring an eclectic mix of original African furniture , traditional campaign style pieces and colonial antiques.
 This provide the perfect area in which to relax and enjoy the serenity of this enchanting area.
 Cool off in the swimming pool or enjoy a siesta in the thatched pavilion.